 Local bike shops know their communities best, making them uniquely equipped to make change happen.
-Founded on the belief that getting more butts on bikes is crucial for the health of our communities, the QBP Community Grant helps bike shops create real, local change while contributing to the sustainability of the industry.
+Founded on the belief that getting more butts on bikes is crucial for the health of our communities, the QBP Community Grant helps bike shops create and encourage ridership among youth and underserved populations, while improving the sustainability of the industry.

-This grant is made up of donations from bike industry brands and the QBP Fund.
+This grant is made possible through the generous donations from bike industry brands and the QBP Fund.
+These brands are part of Dealer’s Choice — a QBP-led initiative that promotes the sustainability of the bike industry.

 How It Works